 - Is there increased absenteeism in a single department?

-- Is there loss of productivity or high turnover rates in a department?
+- Is there loss of productivity or a high turnover rate in a department?

 - If employee satisfaction surveys are conducted, what are those surveys telling you?

-Employee satisfaction surveys can tell leaders a lot about what is going on in the organization.
+Employee satisfaction surveys can tell leaders crucial information about what is going on in the organization.
 Are you connected to the grapevine and hearing what is going on within the organization?
 Most importantly, are you and other leaders equipped to handle these types of behaviors?
-Partnering with your Human Resource professionals will help to identify and address these behaviors in the work place.
+Partnering with your Human Resource professionals will help to identify and address these behaviors in the workplace.

 Workplace bullying and destructive behaviors are rampant in today’s workplace.
 It can be displayed as subtle bullying behaviors or aggressive, destructive and dangerous behaviors which can sabotage your organization.
 As a result, your organization may be faced with increased turnover of high performers, increased absenteeism, and decreased productivity.